Seasonal affective disorder - (SAD Reissued with Video)

-As a result, we experience large changes in light levels between the summer and winter.
-We also experience periods of dark, gloomy weather, which can reduce the amount of light we receive and, therefore, profoundly affect our body clocks.
+As a result, we experience significant changes in light levels between the summer and winter.
+We also experience dark, gloomy weather periods, which can reduce the amount of light we receive and, therefore, profoundly affect our body clocks.

 A combination of a change in seasonal light, our hectic lifestyles, and the periods of darker days and poorer weather can dramatically affect our circadian rhythms.

-As a direct consequence of these environmental and lifestyle factors, more people than ever before are suffering from Seasonal Affective Disorder.
+As a direct consequence of these environmental and lifestyle factors, more people than ever before suffer from Seasonal Affective Disorder.

 Speak to your GP to see if you suffer from SAD.